samunemeth/tablafilc/README.md

 <a name="version" />

-# Version Alpha 1.0.0
+# Version Alpha 1.1.0

-This is the first official release!
+This is the first release with GUI!
 You can find the files for the open source Táblafilc e-kreta API here!

 <a name="changelog"/>

 ## Change log

-This is the first version!
+- Added login screen
+- Now hosted permanetly (here)[http://tablafilc.samunemeth.hu]

 <a name="goal"/>

 ## Goal

-The goal of this version, is to implemet basic API connectivity.
+The goal of this version, is to add a basic GUI.

 <a name="usage"/>

 ## usage

-It's just a **command line** api!
-There is no visual interface, but you can login, get evaluations and the timetable.
+There is some visual interface, but you cann't get evaluations and the timetable from it.

 ### Login

+#### Code

 You can login with the `getToken(username, password, institute, [callback]);` function.
 For this the server will return a formatted **token** (sometimes called **bearer**), and it will be saved to the `token` varible.

+#### GUI

+Enter you username and you password to your e-kreta profile, then select your institute and press login (Bejelentkezés);

 ### Evaluatins